ODiogoSilva/TriFusion/README.md

 [comment]: <> (<img align="right" height="128" src="https://github.com/ODiogoSilva/TriFusion/blob/43a41005ee8b1f69d7ae04684b0a0e595c527b4f/trifusion/data/backgrounds/trifusion-icon-256.png?raw=true"/>)

-## What can TriFusion do for you
+## What is TriFusion?

 TriFusion is a modern GUI and command line application designed to make the life of anyone with **proteome** and/or **alignment sequence data** easier and more pleasurable.
 Regardless of your experience in bioinformatics, TriFusion is easy to use and offers a wide array of powerfull features to help you deal with your data.
 At the same time, it was developed to handle the enormous amount of data that is generated nowadays.

+## What can TriFusion do for you?

-Here is an overview of what it can do for you
+Here is an overview of what it can do for you across its three main modules.

 ### Orthology - Search and explore orthologs across proteomes